Tim

 If the person has any other rhythm than fibrillation, it will not shock.

-Attach pads to bare chest, quickly dry and/or shave if necessary
+Attach the pads to their bare chest (quickly dry and/or shave if necessary)

 Stopping CPR